vaibhavSrivastava-pro/NaMaane/README.md

 - 😊 **Mood Tracking**: Daily mood reflection with reasons (only enabled when activities are added)
 - ✅ **Submit/Edit System**: Submit daily entries to finalize them, with ability to edit later
 - 📅 **Calendar View**: Visual tracking of submitted entries highlighted in orange
-- 📊 **CSV Export**: Export monthly data to CSV format
+- 📊 **CSV Export**: Export monthly data to CSV format with sharing capabilities
-- 🔄 **Auto Export**: Automatically exports previous month's data at the start of each month
+- 🔄 **Auto Export**: Automatically prompts to export previous month's data when entering a new month
+- 📱 **Smart Prompting**: Auto-export only triggers once per month and only when data exists

 ### WS Tab - Work & Study Tasks
 - ✅ **Multi-level Tasks**: Create tasks with unlimited subtasks hierarchy